marouaneaiche/simpleforum/README.md

 # simpleforum
-The objective of this project is to design and develop a ¬¬message board/forum web application.
+The objective of this project is to design and develop a message board/forum web application.
 The application allows users to register, and offers a number of forums where users can make posts and interact with other users.
 ## Requirements
 ### Functional Requirements:
 -	Roles: